 The law also stipulates that the EEZ must be established by 'decree of the President of the Republic, after deliberation by the Council of Ministers, on the proposal of the Minister of Foreign Affairs and International Cooperation, to be notified to the States whose territory is contiguous to or overlooks Italian territory'.
 A decree that, to date, although authorised, has not yet been issued; hence it can be said that the Italian EEZ is an institution that is currently in the making but not yet in place.

-The same Authorisation Law also provides, with regard to the spatial delimitation of the Italian EEZ, that it may extend up to the limit resulting from bilateral agreements to be entered into with the States concerned, subject to the authorisation procedure for ratification under Article 80 UNCLOS.
-To date, only a bilateral agreement has been concluded with Greece, which has simply consolidated as delimitation for the EEZ the demarcation line already established for the reciprocal continental shelves; a line that has therefore become an all-purposes line, i.e. valid for all marine spaces subject to bilateral economic interests.
+The same authorisation Law also provides, with regard to the spatial delimitation of the Italian EEZ, that it may extend up to the limit resulting from bilateral agreements to be entered into with the States concerned, subject to the authorisation procedure for ratification under Article 80 of the Italian Constitution.
+To date, only two bilateral agreement have been concluded with Greece and Croatia, which have simply consolidated as delimitation for the EEZ the demarcation line already established for the reciprocal continental shelves; a line that has therefore become an all-purposes line, i.e. valid for all marine spaces subject to bilateral economic interests.

 The research unit's objective is therefore to monitor the progressive 'construction' process of the Italian EEZ, both in terms of the stipulation of bilateral delimitation agreements with the States concerned and in terms of the issuance of the relevant domestic law of institution, in order to verify how legislative interventions to establish the EEZ may affect the domestic regulation related to exploration and exploitation activities of marine mineral resources in areas under national jurisdiction, precisely in view of the powers and duties that the coastal State exercises in the EEZ.

+Accennare dei principali problem di delimitazione con Algeria, Malata, Tunisia, Libia

+It should be noted that, with regard to the surveillance of the future outer limit of the EEZ, the combined provisions of Article 2(c) of the Law No. 979 of 1982 and Article 115 of the Legislative Decree No. 66 of 2010, in a far-sighted manner, already assign to the Navy the ownership of the "surveillance service of maritime and economic activities, including fishing activities, subject to national jurisdiction in areas beyond the outer limit of the territorial sea", including the future EEZ, when it will be formally established.

 3. Exploration and exploitation of marine mineral resources under EU legislation